gratipay/gratipay-badge/README.md

 ```

 ## Documentation
 The latest image is located under `dist/gittip.png`.
-If you would like to build your own, run `build.sh`.
+If you would like to build your own, run `./build.sh`.

 You must have [PhantomJS][] and [pngcrush][] installed for the build script to work.
 We require [pngcrush][] since the output from [PhantomJS][] is approximately 12x larger.